 Construction material recycling is critical to reducing the total quantity of the waste stream.
-In areas where construction or renovation is brisk, the impact on local landfills and other solid waste facilities is major.
+In areas where new construction or renovation is brisk, the impact on local landfills and other solid waste facilities is major.

 Like all recycling, an even better alternative is direct salvage and reuse.
 This topic is discussed near the end of this page.